piprism-smart-mirror/piprism/README.md

 # piprism-client

-My version of a smart mirror based on a Vue.js. </br>
+This is my version of a smart mirror. </br>
 It should provide next features:
 <ul>
   <li>Google Assistant voice control with addition of custom commands</li>